-In recent years, a number of American BBQ joints have opened across the city, a handful of them owned by expats who grew up in the motherland.
-Many of the restaurants listed in this article are what anybody would consider to be authentic American barbecue, while some of these spots are American barbecue with a Korean twist.
+In recent years, a number of American BBQ restaurants have opened across Seoul, a handful of them owned by expats who grew upin the motherland.
+Many of the restaurants listed in this article are what anybody would consider to be authentic American barbecue, while some of these are American barbeque with a Korean twist.

 Whether you’re looking for a taste of back home or are down to try out a Korean rendition of the classic comfort food, here is a list of 5 American BBQ spots you should definitely try in Seoul this year (in no particular order).

 Run by Alabama nativeLinus Kim, this Itaewon-based joint serves the finest Southern-style barbecue in Korea.
 Try the brisket sandwich, which comes with a side of skinny fries and coleslaw.
 The meat is juicy but very tender and falls off the bone.
 If you’re really hungry, order the Twos platter, which is a mound of pulled pork and brisket with 6 buns and 3 sides of your choice.